 What does the High Sheriff of Greater London do?

 High Sheriffs around the country have the opportunity to support initiatives led by young people to combat crime and by putting them forward for a National Crimebeat Award.
-Supporting youth awards in Greater London, in addition to the National Crimebeat Awards, is one of the projects underway to enhance the effectiveness of the work done by the High Sheriff of Greater London.

 All this work will continue to adapt to the needs of the communities we support in Greater London.